 The media generally takes quite a simplistic view on these findings which do not prove that volunteering boosts wellbeing.
 The Mail includes messages such as "if you want to get the most out of charity work wait until you are at least 40", "younger people view helping others as a duty and a chore" and "as people get older, volunteering really boosts their mental wellbeing" - not one of which is demonstrated by the findings of this study.

 Similarly, The Daily Telegraph reports that "Volunteering is not beneficial until you hit 40, study finds."
-The implication that you should only do charitable work if you are this?

-guaranteed to benefit from it seems a little, well, uncharitable.
+The implication that you should guaranteed to benefit from it seems a little, well, uncharitable.